weishiuchang/writeups/onprem-istio/README.md

 First things first, let's setup an HTTP**S** termination.
 This is important.

-Well actually, the *first* first thing is to create a couple of certs: A CA and a splat cert for `*.fireflyclass.com`
+Well actually, the *first* first thing is to create a couple of certs: CA and a splat cert for `*.fireflyclass.com`

 ```bash
 # cat > ca.conf <<EOF